Triangle Skip to content

 You will choose a topic in consultation with your course leader and an appropriate supervisor.

-Typical elective modules
+Typical optional modules

 This module critically examines contemporary debates surrounding orthodoxies in curriculum, learning and assessment in schools, and how these relate to policy and practice.

-In particular it considers the way different orthodoxies frame what children and young people learn in schools, how they learn and how assessment practices inform learning processes.
+In particular, it considers the way different orthodoxies frame what children and young people learn in schools, how they learn and how assessment practices inform learning processes.
 The module will explore these orthodoxies in terms of their origins and purposes and it will consider alternative models from an international perspective.

 The module starts by considering the history, politics and ideology of the curriculum as it currently exists.
 It then develops understanding through application of psychological, social and cultural theories of learning and assessment.
-These theorised views of schooling and classroom practices enable us to analyse and critique the wide-ranging policy and research discussions about curriculum, learning and assessment that are currently under way.
+These theorised views of schooling and classroom practices enable us to analyse and critique the wide-ranging policy and research discussions about curriculum, learning and assessment that are currently underway.

 You will be engaged in considering how developments of, and alternatives to, current practices will impact learning and teaching in the future.